 The student’s age plays a big part, too.
 If you’re booking lessons for a child, finding someone with experience teaching kids can make a huge difference – they’ll know how to remain patient, keep your child focused, and cater each lesson plan appropriately.
 Teens may work best with younger teachers they can identify with, or need someone who guides them along without making them feel like a child.

 4) Is finding a teacher who has been background checked important to you?

 We know safety is a big concern for many students and families – especially if you’re inviting your instructor into your home for lessons.
-As you’re searching for a teacher on TakeLessons.com, simply look for the “Background Check: Verified” label within teacher profiles, which shows they’ve completed an annual criminal background check.
-(Learn more about our background checks here.)
+As you’re searching for a teacher on TakeLessons.com, simply look for the “Background Check: Verified” label within teacher profiles, which shows they’ve completed a criminal background check in the last year.

 5) Do you have schedule restrictions?